Genivia/ugrep-indexer/README.md

 time of four search runs that produced a search time range of 0.0487 (21x speed up) to 0.0983 seconds (10x speed up).

-The speed increase may be significantly higher in general compared to the 12x for this small demo, depending on several factors, the size of the files indexed, the read speed of the file system and assuming most files are cold.
+The speed increase may be significantly higher in general compared to this small demo, depending on several factors, the size of the files indexed, the read speed of the file system and assuming most files are cold.

 The indexing algorithm that I designed is *provably monotonic*: a higher accuracy guarantees an increased search performance by reducing the false